 Before you click away, you should know that description does not fit this risotto.
 This risotto is creamy and flavorful, and requires about 1/3 of the stirring of a traditional risotto.

 I know.
 I know.
-All the Italian grandmothers in the world are rolling over in their graves right now.
+All the Italian grandmothers in the world hate me right now.
 Before you get upset, please understand that I’m not claiming this recipe to be authentic, I am only claiming that it works.

-My method for risotto came about by pure accident caused in part by a bottle of wine and part by a great phone conversation with my best friend.
+My method for risotto came about by pure accident caused by a bottle of wine and a great phone conversation with my best friend.
 Short story: I got distracted and walked away from the pan.
 By the time I remembered that I was making shrimp asparagus risotto it should have been ruined, but it wasn’t.

 Instead, the liquid was absorbed and the rice looked ready for the next liquid addition, just like it would if I had stood there and stirred the whole time.
 It took me a couple more tries to figure out what I did differently, but since then it’s always worked.